CtrlK

 Trigger Term Quality

 The only keyword is 'swarm', which is technical jargon without context.
-There are no natural user-facing trigger terms that someone would use when needing this skill. '$agent-swarm' is an invocation command, not a trigger term.
+There are no natural user-facing trigger terms that someone would use when needing this skill.
+The invocation command '$agent-swarm' is not a natural language trigger.

 1 / 3